ibm-cloud-docs/resiliency/services/secrets_manager.md

 Restore previous secret version | RTO = minutes, practice and potentially scripting will you to identify recovery time, RPO = 0.
 External source of truth - zero footprint | RTO = few minutes.
 Amount of time to provision and populate with data.
 Also consider the amount of time to adjust recovered workloads to the new service instance endpoint.
 RPO = 0, the source of truth is changed before making production changes.
 External source of truth - minimal operation| RTO = few seconds, RPO = 0.
 Enhance the zero footprint description to keep a live service instance in the recovery region.
+Backup and restore | RTO = few minutes.
+Amount of time to provision and populate with data.
+Also consider the amount of time to adjust recovered workloads to the new service instance endpoint.
+RPO = time of last backup.
-Live synchronization | RTO = minutes, RPO = minutes.
+Live synchronization | RTO = minutes, RPO = minutes if event driven or the period, for example daily, if using periodic backups.

+When creating a new service instance the RTO of the workload using {{site.data.keyword.secrets-manager_short}} will include the time required to adjust recovered workloads to the new service instance endpoint.

 ### Feature check list